With very attractive podcast cover art, you can boost your number of downloads very quickly!

-Just make sure that you make it has the fonts and colors that are associated with your podcast so that your audience will recognize it!
+Just make sure that you create it with the fonts and colors that are associated with your podcast so that your audience will recognize it!

 How to choose the right cover?

-If you decide to use templates to create your podcast cover, you can create a few at a time, then see which one will work the best.
+If you decide to use templates to create your podcast cover, you can create a few cover art designs at a time, then see which one will work the best.

 Just make sure that they all represent your show well, and have the right colors and fonts to do so.

-Things you should avoid on your podcast cover:
+Things you should avoid on your podcast cover art

-Also make sure that you don’t use any images or words and phrased that have copyrights associated to them.
+Also make sure that you don’t use any images or words and phrases that have copyrights associated with them.

 To sum up :

-To make an effective podcast cover and covers for your episodes, here’s what you must pay special attention to:
+To make an effective podcast cover for your show and covers for your episodes, here’s what you must pay special attention to:

-- Your podcast cover must be square and respect a size of 3000*3000px ideally 🔲
+- Your podcast cover must be square and respect a size of 3000*3000 pixels, ideally 🔲

 - It must really represent the universe of your podcast, even with its colors and fonts 🌈

 - You have the choice between displaying an illustration or a picture of a person.
-There is no rule for that, except that you have to respect the readability of the name of your podcast.
-It is very important that the design of your cover is not too crowded. 🧘♀️
+There’s no rule for that, except that you have to respect the readability of the name of your podcast.
+It’s very important that the design of your cover isn’t too crowded. 🧘♀️

 - You have many free tools to create a beautiful cover like Canva, Google Drawing or Gimp.